 You can configure a log group with the following CLI command:

-cmgr> define log_group A [on node B] [in cluster C]
+cmgr> define log_group A on node B [in cluster C]

-You specify the node if you wish to customize the log group configuration for a specific node only.
-If you have specified a default cluster, you do not have to specify a cluster in this command; FailSafe will use the default.
+If you have specified a default cluster, you do not have to specify a cluster in this command.
+FailSafe will use the default.